-Pick up your favorite dark rum and coconut rum at the store and get started making up a Bahama Mama Drink!
+Pick up your favorite dark rum and coconut rum at the store and get started making up this classic Drink!
 This cocktail comes together quickly using:

 - Dark Rum – This will balance the coconut rum out with its spicy dimension.